Amlodipine: Overdose

 Although rare, amlodipine overdose toxicity can result in widening of blood vessels, severe low blood pressure, and fast heart rate.
 Toxicity is generally managed with fluid replacement monitoring ECG results, vital signs, respiratory system function, glucose levels, kidney function, electrolyte levels, and urine output.
 Vasopressors are also administered when low blood pressure is not alleviated by fluid resuscitation.

 Interactions

 Several drugs interact with amlodipine to increase its levels in the body.
 CYP3A inhibitors, by nature of inhibiting the enzyme that metabolizes amlodipine, CYP3A4, are one such class of drugs.
 Others include the calcium-channel blocker diltiazem, the antibiotic clarithromycin, and possibly some antifungals.
 Amlodipine causes several drugs to increase in levels, including cyclosporine, simvastatin, and tacrolimus (the increase in the last one being more likely in people with CYP3A5*3 genetic polymorphisms).
 When more than 20 mg of simvastatin, a lipid-lowering agent, are given with amlodipine, the risk of myopathy increases.
+The FDA issued a warning to limit simvastatin to a maximum dose of 20 mg if taken with amlodipine based on evidence from the SEARCH trial.
 Giving amlodipine with Viagra increases the risk of hypotension.